Why is Bhutan so special.

 right away and why Bhutan is special

-Bhutan has no deaths related to Covid-19.
-All 364 Covid cases (345 recovered) were imported into the country.
-Bhutan closed its doors to the outside world on 5th March due to the rapid increase in Covid cases worldwide.
+Bhutan closed its doors to the outside world on 5th March 2020 due to the rapid increase in Covid cases worldwide.

-The Bhutanese government’s wise initiative, locked down the nation on August 11, 2020, to prevent the spread of the virus in the country.
+The Bhutanese government’s wise initiative locked down the nation to prevent the spread of the virus in the country.
 This lockdown happened after a 27-year-old female returned from Kuwait tested positive during her second RT-PCR test.
-After her first negative test result, she traveled to various Dzongkhags (Cities) that increased the risk of spreading the virus.
+After her first negative test result, she traveled to various Dzongkhags (cities) that increased the risk of spreading the virus.

 Past visitors rate the Bhutanese as welcoming and friendly to foreigners and that is one of the main reasons for their wonderful experience in the country.
 The Kingdom of Bhutan is a Buddhist country and strongly believes in being kind towards others.
 That is why you will never find a local harassing or being rude towards guests and visitors.
 Being kind is simply a natural instinct for Bhutanese.

 Why does Bhutan Limit Tourists?
-The Tourism Council of Bhutan (TCB) and the 4th Dragon King created the policy of “High Value, Low Impact”.
-This policy helps Bhutan maintain its untouched environment and culture.
+The Tourism Council of Bhutan (TCB) and the 4th Dragon King created the policy of “High Value, Low Impact” in the 90s.
+This policy helps Bhutan maintain its untouched environment, culture and keeps mass tourism away.

-The daily fee of USD $250 per person per night that guests pay to visit Bhutan, though seemingly expensive at first glance, when calculated, is reasonable enough and provides value to the guests.
-The tariff covers your visa fee, a licensed guide, driver and transportation, accommodation at 3 stars hotel (homestay and camps can be arranged), entrance fees to tourist sights, food, trekking gear, and all the taxes you are required to pay.
+The minimum daily fee of USD $250 per person per night that guests pay to visit Bhutan, though seemingly expensive at first glance, when calculated, is reasonable enough and provides value to the guests.
+The tariff covers your visa fee, a licensed guide, driver, transportation, accommodation at 3 stars hotel (homestay and camps can be arranged), entrance fees to tourist sights, all meals, trekking gear, and all the taxes you are required to pay.
 The only costs not covered are flights (in and out of Bhutan), souvenirs, alcohol and tips for your guide and driver if you are happy with their services.

-During peak seasons of March-May and September-November, tourists will have to pay a daily tariff of USD 250.
+During peak seasons of March-May and September-November, tourists will have to pay a daily tariff of USD 250 per day all inclusive.

-For the low season of December-February and June-August, the daily tariff comes down to USD 200 per day.
+For the low season of December-February and June-August, the daily tariff comes down to USD 200 per day all inclusive.

 Bhutan’s government came up with 4 pillars of GNH.
 They are: